 The financial statements of the subsidiary are prepared for the same reporting period of the Company, using accounting practices that are consistent with those adopted by the Company.

-Sale of Products: The sales revenue consists specially of revenues from the sales of footwear, bags and accessories of Arezzo&Co’s brands: Arezzo, Schutz, Alexandre Birman and Anacapri.
+Sale of Products: The sales revenue consists specially of revenues from the sales of footwear, bags and accessories of Arezzo&Co’s brands: Arezzo, Schutz, Alexandre Birman, Anacapri, Fiever and Owme.
 Our revenue comes from the sale of products and services to our franchisees, from the sale of products to multi-brand clients and from the sale of products to the consumers of our owned stores.

 The Company suggests the same store price for the products to all the distribution channels.
 Therefore, the owned stores obtain higher gross margins on sales to end-consumers compared to the gross margins obtained from sales to franchisees and multi-brand clients.

 Within the franchise model, the price the franchisee pays to Arezzo&Co for the product has a total value composed by the goods’ cost and royalties, which involves, among others: services provided to the franchisees, training, specialized consulting and assistance on the layout and construction of the stores.
 The franchisee also contributes to an advertising fund, which has the objective to invest in branding.
 The initial price of the product in the stores is on average 2.3 times higher than the price the franchisee pays to Arezzo&Co.

 The Company values the partnership with the franchisees, whose mono-brand stores are totally dedicated to the Group’s brands, following rigid image and communication standards.
 Therefore, the price asked by Arezzo&Co to the franchisees is normally lower than the price paid by the multi-brand stores.